OfficeDev/acpreviewer/README.md

   ![preview](https://github.com/OfficeDev/TeamsFx/assets/10163840/3e6bac96-3375-4922-9a77-2a649d837fd6)

-- Switch between different themes (Light/Dark/HighContrast) to preview your cards so you can design with confidence.
+- Switch between different themes (Light/Dark/High-Contrast) to preview your cards so you can design with confidence.
   ![switch-theme](https://github.com/OfficeDev/TeamsFx/assets/10163840/40e30d72-e2b3-404e-8be6-2ed51fc873e5)

 - Separation of **data** from the **layout** in an Adaptive Card [template language](https://learn.microsoft.com/adaptive-cards/templating/).
-Use command `Adaptive Card: New Data File` to add a data file for a template.
-This will generate an empty file where you can bind data to your adaptive card templat
+Use the command `Adaptive Card: New Data File` to add a data file for a template.
+This will generate an empty file where you can bind data to your adaptive card template.

 - Seamless integration with Teams Toolkit that allows a Just-In-Time installation of Adaptive Card Previewer when you are iterating on adaptive cards generated from Teams Toolkit project creation.
   ![image](https://github.com/OfficeDev/TeamsFx/assets/10163840/20e9f6b3-dd6d-430c-ab56-eaea37b02613)